 If you have already pushed a merge to a remote repository and need to undo it, follow these steps:

-• Push the revert: After reverting the merge commit, push the changes to the remote repository using git push origin HEAD.
+to revert the merge commit. - Push the revert: After reverting the merge commit, push the changes to the remote repository using

 By following these steps, you can safely undo a merge in Git, whether it’s locally in your repository or after pushing it to a remote repository.
 Remember to communicate with your team members if you are working in a collaborative environment to avoid any conflicts.